teao11/PyBer_Analysis/README.md

 When looking at fares, it is interesting to see that although the total fares for Rural represents the smallest amount of the three city types, the average fare per ride and average fare per driver is negatively correlated.
 However, we understand that rural areas will likely mean longer trips which means these trips will be more profitable when looking at these metrics vs. urban / suburban.

 Although the average fare per ride / driver is smaller for urban / suburban, the volume of rides occuring in these areas is far greater than rural.
-So, even though the rural rides seem the most profitable on a per ride basis, there isn't the volume to make it a sensible market of focus.
+So, even though the rural rides seem the most profitable on a per ride basis, there currently isn't the volume to make it a sensible market of focus.

 ## Time Series of Fares Early 2019